 This guideline presents recommendations based on a critical evaluation of the evidence on emerging digital health interventions that are contributing to health system improvements, based on an assessment of the benefits, harms, acceptability, feasibility, resource use and equity considerations.

-The MEC provides guidance to national family planning and reproductive health programmes in the preparation of guidelines for the delivery of contraceptive services.
+Along with the World Health Organization (WHO) Selected practice recommendations for contraceptive use this is one of two evidence-based guidance documents of the WHO’s initiative to develop and implement family planning guidelines for national programs.
+This publication provides guidance to national family planning and reproductive health programs in the preparation of guidelines for the delivery of contraceptive services.
 The guide provides information on the safety and use of intramuscular and subcutaneous DMPA.

 This thesis provides an in-depth review of key World Health Organization-led procedures for registering medicines in developing countries, including prequalification, the concept of essential medicines, and collaborative registration.